Isolation Effect

 What Is the Isolation Effect?

-In Critical Thinking, the Isolation Effect is the tendency to overrate something that stands out in a group.
+In Critical Thinking, the isolation effect is the tendency to overrate something that stands out in a group.

 What is the isolation effect?